nguyjer/PalestineWatch/README.md

 - Git SHA: 26473d50f3f6790731729b964e0aba04deb70573

-- Phase Leader: Jeremy Nguyen
+- Phase Leader: Kenny Nguyen

 - Phase Leader Responsibilites: Facilitate meetings, and ensure that people are finishing their tasks in a timely manner